 It’s not a good thing when your furnace is making a banging sound.
 It could mean a few things.

-Your ductwork can also make banging sounds when your furnace switches on, because the metal is expanding and contracting.
+Your ductwork can also create banging sounds when your furnace starts, since the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise